vaporizor/vaporsqol/README.md

     - **This is disabled by default and can only be enabled through the `"borderless"` property in the [configuration](#configuration).**
     - *Warning: only tested on a few machines.
 Please create an [Issue](/../../issues) if it does not work for you!*
 - **Other Tweaks**:
     - Continue playing sounds when the audio is muted: Vanilla Minecraft will stop playing any ongoing sounds if you lower the game's volume completely.
-This feature removes this behavior so you can continue hearing the sound if you turn your volume up again!
+This feature removes this behavior, so you can continue hearing the sound if you turn your volume up again!

 *More to come!
 Have any ideas?
 Open an [Issue](../../issues) or submit a [Pull Request](../../pulls)*.

 ### Configuration
 The configuration file can found at `./config/vaporsqol.json` in your Minecraft directory.

-Disabling any of the configurable features below will also prevent the mod from registering related keybindings and mixins.
+Disabling any of the configurable features below will also disable registering related keybindings and mixins.
 You can use this to debug compatibility issues with other mods!

 The comments above each setting describe what it does, and the value shown next to it is the default.
 ```json5